-Students may wish to participate in outside training programs whilst at school and the college welcomes parents and carers to discuss their student's vocational options with Mrs Oberholzer - Head of Department (VET).
-Please make an appointment through the college office or by emailing aober3@eq.edu.au.
-Note: some courses do not fall under the VETis funding arrangements offered by the government and therefore payment is required on commencement of the course.
+Students may wish to participate in outside training programs whilst at school and the college welcomes parents and carers to discuss their student's vocational options with Mrs Jo Beil - Head of Department (VET).
+Please make an appointment through the college office.
+Note: some courses do not fall under the VET is funding arrangements offered by the government and therefore payment is required on commencement of the course.
 TAFE/RTOs do not refund if a student decides they no longer want to participate in the course and the college is not involved in the payments associated with these courses.